 Jo Ellen Seay, Financial Secretary

 Katherine Rash, Jessie Penn, and Sarah Tharpe, Child Care Workers

 There are four basic ways to become a member of SFPC:

 - By profession of faith in Christ and Baptism (if you have never been baptized or a member of another Christian church)

-- If you are a young person in the ninth grade or older, your profession of faith membership can follow a time of instruction and learning called confirmation.
+- If you are a young person in the seventh grade or older, your profession of faith membership can follow a time of instruction and learning called confirmation.
 (Baptism will accompany the process if you have not previously been baptized.)

 - By reaffirmation of faith in Christ (if you have not been actively participating in a church for an extended period of time)

 - By transfer of membership from another congregation (if you are a member in good standing of a congregation that transfers memberships).